isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government.md

 ## <a name="service-availability-for-each-plan"></a>Disponibilità del servizio per ogni piano

-Ogni piano di Office 365 include una serie di servizi individuali, come Exchange Online e SharePoint Online.
-Nella seguente tabella sono indicati i servizi disponibili in ogni piano di Office 365 US Government.
+Each Office 365 plan includes a number of individual services, such as Exchange Online and SharePoint Online.
+The following table shows the services that are available in each Office 365 US Government plan.

 ||||||
 |:-----|:-----|:-----|:-----|:-----|